nelsonr462/piper-theme-2018/README.md

-#REFERENCE
+# REFERENCE

-###Setup
+### Setup
 1. Clone this repo.
 2. Run `npm install` in main install directory ('piper-theme-2018')
 3. Any deployment/watch commands default to the `DEVELOPMENT` environment.
 You must specify `PRODUCTION` to deploy to the live theme.
 4. This theme was built using Shopify's Slate toolkit.
 Documentation can be found [here](https://shopify.github.io/slate/)
-5. This theme uses Spectre, a CSS/SCSS framework.
+5. This theme uses Spectre, a lightweight CSS framework.
 Documentation can be found [here](https://picturepan2.github.io/spectre/elements.html)

 ---

-###Adding new dynamic block pages:
+### Adding new dynamic block pages:

 1. Navigate to directory where repo is cloned and use `slate watch` to set up a watcher.
 2. Create new `page.{newpage}.liquid` in `src/templates/`